How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Conclusion

-Mold in humidifier filter is serious.
+Mold in the humidifier filter is serious.
 It can cause asthmatic attacks.

 Can a humidifier cause mold in a room?
 Unknown to many people, humidifiers cause mold.
 Stay on the alert and keep checking for mold in humidifier symptoms.

-Will a humidifier humidifier make you sick? as good as this appliance is, it can indeed make you sick.
+Will the humidifier make you sick?
+As good as this appliance is, it can indeed make you sick.
 Watch out for humidifier sickness symptoms.